-Patients seen at Melbourne Weight Loss Surgery should have private health insurance which covers surgery in a private hospital as the cost for surgery without adequate insurance is prohibitive.
+Surgical patients at Melbourne Weight Loss Surgery are required to have private health insurance which includes cover for bariatric procedures in a private hospital setting.

 Revision weight loss surgery – How much does it cost?

-Revision surgery (patients who have had a previous weight loss procedure) is technically more difficult.
-Each patient and each procedure is different and it is difficult to give general information for this circumstance.
+Revision surgery (patients who have had a previous weight loss procedure) is typically a more complex procedure.
+Each patient and each procedure is different, therefore it can be difficult to give general information under these circumstances.

 No Private Health Insurance